 In Muslim countries, Eid Al-Adha is a public holiday which includes Qurbani (animal sacrifice), prayers, and family gatherings.

-During Eid Al-Ahda, animals are slaughtered to commemorate Prophet Ibrahim’s willingness to sacrifice his son of God.
+During Eid Al-Adha, animals are slaughtered to commemorate Prophet Ibrahim’s willingness to sacrifice his son of God.

-To fully understand the important of sacrifice, Muslims buy and take good care of an animal which they often grow attached to.
-By doing so, they learn compassion and realise than animals must be treated well.
+To fully understand the importance of sacrifice, Muslims buy and take good care of an animal to which they often grow attached.
+By doing so, they learn compassion and realise that animals must be treated well.

 Animals that can be slaughtered include goats, sheep, cows, and camels.

 The meat from the slaughtered animal(s) is distributed into three equal portions which are then distributed equally to family, friends, and charity.
 This is to ensure that everyone has a good meal during Eid.